lostisland/faraday/README.md

 [![GitHub Discussions](https://img.shields.io/github/discussions/lostisland/faraday?logo=github)](https://github.com/lostisland/faraday/discussions)

-Faraday is an HTTP client library that provides a common interface over many adapters (such as Net::HTTP) and embraces the concept of Rack middleware when processing the request/response cycle.
+Faraday is an HTTP client library abstraction layer that provides a common interface over many adapters (such as Net::HTTP) and embraces the concept of Rack middleware when processing the request/response cycle.
+You probably don't want to use Faraday directly in your project, as it will lack an actual client library to perform requests.
+Instead, you probably want to have a look at [Awesome Faraday][awesome] for a list of available adapters.

-## ATTENTION
+## FARADAY 2.0

-You're reading the README and looking at the code of our upcoming v2.0 release (the `main` branch).
+You're reading the README and looking at the code of our upcoming v2.0 release (the `main` branch, currently in alpha).
 If you're here to read about our latest v1.x release, then please head over to the [1.x branch](https://github.com/lostisland/faraday/tree/1.x).

 ## Getting Started